Ninoh-FOX/OpenRGH/README.md

 ## Instructions:<br>
-### NOTE: If is your first install time for this cfw, the optimus is user sd_image.bin, afte, you can use alway the opks files for update.
+### NOTE: If is your first install time for this cfw, the optimus is user sd_image.bin, afte, you can use alway the opks files for update. sd_image.bin erase all data in sdcard!!
+If you gone from another CFW is better that you make a backup of the folders local/home and local/app first.

 ## Instruction for update from OPK update file (Not need open the console):
 1. Place the update opk file in /media/data/apps or /media/sdcard/apps